Next Chapter

 The LIFO method, or “Last-In, First-Out,” operates on the assumption that the most recently acquired items are the first to be sold.
 This method is less intuitive than FIFO but can be beneficial in specific situations, particularly in industries where inventory costs are rising over time.

-Under LIFO, the most recent inventory costs are used to calculate COGS, which can reduce taxable income during periods of inflation.
-This is because the higher costs of recent purchases are matched against current revenues, resulting in lower reported profits.
+Under LIFO, businesses use the most recent inventory costs to calculate COGS, which can reduce taxable income during inflation.
+By matching higher recent purchase costs against current revenues, businesses report lower profits.
 However, LIFO can also lead to lower inventory valuations on the balance sheet, which may not accurately reflect the current market value of the inventory.

 Example calculation of LIFO